Children’s Books about Perseverance and Determination

 The Dot teaches us that we can become great risk-takers and creators with determination, a growth mindset, and a little encouragement.

 Drummer Girl by Hiba Masood

-Najma dreams of being a musaharati, the drummer who wakes families in her Turkish village for the pre-dawn meal during Ramadan.
-No girl has ever taken on this role and Najma has to show determination and self-belief to follow her dreams.
+Najma lives in a Turkish village and dreams of becoming a musaharati, a drummer who wakes families for the pre-dawn meal during Ramadan.
+Traditionally taken on by men, Najma is determined to show her community she can take on this important role.

 Emmanuel’s Dream: The True Story of Emmanuel Ofosu Yeboah by Laurie Ann Thompson